iojini/sudden-network-slowdowns/README.md

 ### 4. Located Port Scan Script on Device

 Logged into the suspect computer and observed the PowerShell script that was used to conduct the port scan.
-Excerpt of script can be found below.
+An excerpt of script can be found below.

 <img width="2052" height="962" alt="PS_script_S2v4_bordered" src="https://github.com/user-attachments/assets/c4c66356-154b-4e0f-9e7d-ef824d270675" />